Independent African news, markets, culture and politics.

 US pulling troops out of Europe – NATO nation’s defense chief — RT World News

-The United States is reducing its military presence in Europe as it shifts its strategic focus to the Indo-Pacific region.
-Romania’s Defense Minister, Ionut Mosteanu, announced on Wednesday that European NATO members had been informed of the decision.
-The move involves the withdrawal of approximately half of the 2,000 US troops currently stationed in Romania, with the affected unit also having elements in Bulgaria, Hungary, and Slovakia.
+The United States is reducing its military presence in Europe as it shifts its strategic focus to the Indo‑Pacific region.
+Romania’s Defense Minister, Ionuț Mosteanu, announced on Wednesday that European NATO members had been informed of the decision.
+The move involves withdrawing roughly half of the 2,000 U.S. troops currently stationed in Romania; the affected unit also has elements in Bulgaria, Hungary and Slovakia.

-According to Minister Mosteanu, Romania was notified of the US decision on Monday, but he downplayed its impact on the country’s security, stating it was not a “disaster.”
-The minister noted that other nations, such as France, would continue their deployments in the region.
-Mosteanu also remarked that it was “unrealistic” to expect a large foreign military presence.
+According to Minister Mosteanu, Romania was notified of the U.S. decision on Monday.
+He downplayed its impact on the country’s security, saying it was not a “disaster,” and noted that other nations, such as France, would continue their deployments in the region.
+Mosteanu added that it was “unrealistic” to expect a large foreign military presence.

-The US decision to scale back its military presence in Europe is part of a broader strategy shift, with the Indo-Pacific region becoming a priority.
-As the situation continues to evolve, it remains to be seen how the reduced US presence will impact the security landscape in Europe and the ongoing conflict in Ukraine.
+The U.S. decision to scale back its military presence in Europe is part of a broader strategic shift that prioritizes the Indo‑Pacific region.
+As the situation evolves, it remains to be seen how the reduced U.S. presence will affect Europe’s security landscape and the ongoing conflict in Ukraine.

 Scroll to Top